robr3rd/PyInvaders/README.md

 You must have the following packages installed for PyInvaders to run:

+- Python ('Tis the language PyInvaders is written in!)
+	- On Debian-based systems: `sudo apt-get install python`
-- PyGame (standard Python game library)
+- PyGame (Standard Python game library)
 	- On Debian-based systems: `sudo apt-get install python-pygame`
-- YAML (to parse user settings)
+- YAML (To parse user settings)
 	- On Debian-based systems: `sudo apt-get install python-yaml`